TKCTF¶

 Info¶

 The last lab of the class is a 24-hour Capture The Flag (CTF) with challenges from various topics of the class.
-The challenges will be created by the staff and participating students.
 Teams of students will compete in the competition and earn points for lab 10.

 The CTF will last from April 24, 3:00 pm EST until April 25, 3:00 pm EST.